-11. COMPETITION OFFICIALS
+11. TOURNAMENT OFFICIALS

-Officials will be thoroughly familiar with conditions of the program and with National High School Rodeo Association Rules.
+Tournament Officials - Officials will be thoroughly familiar with conditions of the program and with National Rifle Association Rules.

-11.1 Arena Director - The Arena Director is the official primarily responsible for the efficient conduct of the entire tournament.
-He may change match and firing conditions from those shown in the program, provided an announcement is posted for the information of all competitors, and that such changes are not contrary to current NHSRA Rules.
-The Arena Director is also directly responsible for the efficient operation of the range and scoring and for the safety and proper discipline of all tournament operating personnel, competitors and spectators.
-Instructions from the Arena Director for the operation of the tournament will be complied with by all persons on the range.
-The Arena Director will use the best judgment at all times.
+11.1 Match Director - The Match Director is the official primarily responsible for the efficient conduct of the entire tournament.
+He may change match and firing conditions from those shown in the program, provided a Match Director's bulletin is posted for the information of all competitors, and that such changes are not contrary to current NRA Rules.
+The Match Director is also directly responsible for the efficient operation of the range and the Statistical Office and for the safety and proper discipline of all tournament operating personnel, competitors and spectators.
+Instructions from the Match Director will use the best judgment at all times.
 His behavior and decisions must be characterized by absolute impartiality, firmness, courtesy and complete awareness.
-In the application of these Rules the Arena Director will confer with the NHSRA Shooting Sports Coordinator or Committee on any doubtful point and will be guided by the their decision.
+In the application of these Rules the Match Director will confer with the NRA Official Referee on any doubtful point and will be guided by the Official Referee's decision.